Corinna S. Schindler: Research interests

 Schindler's research group includes an international team of researchers working in the area of organic chemistry with an emphasis on the synthesis of molecules of biological importance.
 Key areas of interest include the development of new synthetic routes for molecules that are potentially important in the areas of material science and medicine.
+The group often develops methods driven by visible light, which enables access to the reactive excited states of substrates.
 Schindler's research group also focuses on the synthesis of biologically active natural products such as the platelet aggregation and influenza virus replication inhibiting herqulines B and C.

+The Schindler laboratory has had a continued interest in the synthesis of four-membered strained heterocycles, namely azetidines, azetines, and oxetanes.
+Numerous publications have harnessed visible-light energy transfer catalysis to make these structures.

-Her laboratory recently reported a carbonyl-olefin ring closure metathesis reaction using an environmentally benign iron catalyst, iron(III) chloride, that could replace widely-used precious metal catalysts, which are expensive and can be harmful to the environment.
+Her laboratory reported a carbonyl-olefin ring closure metathesis reaction using an environmentally benign iron catalyst, iron(III) chloride, that could replace widely-used precious metal catalysts, which are expensive and can be harmful to the environment.

 Awards and honors

 For her contributions to science, Schindler has been the recipient of many research and recognition awards.
 These include: